Jeff Kennett: Macedonian name dispute

 In the mid-1990s, Premier Kennett backed the Greek position over the Macedonian question in his attempts to shore up local electoral support.
 Kennett's stance gained him supporters from the Melburnian Greek community, whereas he was referred to as "Kennettopoulos" by the Macedonian community.

 At Kennett's insistence, his state government in 1994 issued its own directive that all its departments refer to the language as "Macedonian (Slavonic)" and to Macedonians as "Slav Macedonians".
 Reasons given for the decision were "to avoid confusion", be consistent with federal naming protocols toward Macedonians and repair relations between Macedonian and Greek communities.
-It was accepted that it would not impact the way Macedonians self identified themselves.
+It was accepted that it would not impact the way Macedonians identified themselves.
 The decision upset Macedonians, as they had to use the terms in deliberations with the government or its institutions related to education and public broadcasting.
 The Macedonian Community challenged the decision on the basis of the Race Discrimination Act.
 After years of litigation at the Australian Human Rights and Equal Opportunity Commission (HREOC), the Federal Court and High Court, previous judicial rulings were upheld that found Kennett's directive unlawful as it caused discrimination based on ethnic background and was struck down from usage in 2000.